 The architecture, briefly

 Under the hood, monitors dispatch to the same SQS FIFO queue we use for content generation — just with a different job type.
-A Lambda worker picks up a monitor_scan job, fetches the sitemap, runs the seven rules over each URL with a bounded concurrency, writes issues to DynamoDB, computes the health score, and — if there are new critical or warning issues compared to the previous scan — dispatches an email.
+A Lambda worker picks up a monitor_scan job, fetches the sitemap, runs the 38 rules over each URL with bounded concurrency, writes issues to DynamoDB, computes the health score, and — if there are new critical or warning issues compared to the previous scan — dispatches an email.

 Priya made a decision early that I want to highlight: rules are pure functions of a URL and its response.
 They don't share state.
 They don't talk to each other.
 Each rule has about 60–100 lines of Python and can be tested in isolation with a recorded HTTP response.
 That made it easy to add a rule during the beta when a customer flagged a gap — mixed content, as it turned out, wasn't in our original seven.
 It took half a day to add.